MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ---
 # Tutorial part 2: Use JavaScript to insert an image in the webpage

 The [Part 2 sample: Use JavaScript to insert an image in the webpage](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2) uses JavaScript code to insert the `stars.jpeg` image into the top of the currently opened webpage.
-The extension's pop-up contains a title and a standard HTML button, labelled **Display**.
+The extension's pop-up contains a title and an HTML button that's labelled **Display**.
 When you click the **Display** button, JavaScript sends a message from the extension icon's pop-up, and dynamically inserts JavaScript running as content in the browser tab.

 The Part 2 sample uses the following extension technologies:
 *  Injecting JavaScript libraries into an extension.